 - Your Policies

-- Everyone working as a church volunteer with children or in a leadership position must take the online training. to go further in your training for your role in church Click here to see which modules are required for your position in the church
+- Everyone working as a church volunteer with children or in a leadership position must take the online training.
+Church staff must also complete the online training.
+Clergy are certified by in person training by the Diocese of Rhode Island every three years.

 - Lay Eucharistic Visitors must have in-person training.
 Read more about it here